jamargoochIT/configure-ad/README.md

 ![21](https://github.com/user-attachments/assets/ecd9dab2-f046-4a23-9876-1f311c69aadb)<br><br><br><br>

-We’ll right click on the Admins OU and select new.
+We’ll right-click on the Admins OU and select new.
 We’ll fill out the fields, (you don’t need to fill in the last name field.), then click next.
 ![22](https://github.com/user-attachments/assets/eced69c5-c6f8-42a5-a05f-971c5d807ded)<br><br><br><br>